Carolina Hurricanes

 The watch party doesn’t require a ticket.
 Food and beverages will be available for purchase, and fans will have to pay for on-site parking.
 Outside food and drinks and chairs are not allowed, and restrooms will be available.

 For away games, the Lenovo Center will host watch parties in the arena for $10 a ticket, with proceeds going to the Carolina Hurricanes Foundation.
-Tickets go on sale to season ticket members at 1 p.m. and the public at 1:30 p.m.
-Wednesday, June 3.
+Tickets for Game 6 go on sale to season ticket members at 10 a.m. and the public at 3 p.m.
+Friday, June 12.
+Parking is free and rally towels will be given

 Carolina Ale House